PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 The distance that the particle wanders from its starting point may surprise you.
 And yet an astute scientist would point out that this is just a single particle; perhaps it has simply gone rogue, and a typical particle would be much more of a homebody.

 Despite the fact that the particle's movements are random, there is a mathematical theorem that is able to predict the average-case behavior of the particle.
-This theorem states that after *n* steps of unit length in a random walk, a particle will on average find itself a distance of $\sqrt{n}$ from its origin.
+This theorem states that after *n* steps of unit length in a random walk, a particle will on average find itself a distance of approximately $\sqrt{n}$ from its origin.
+(For the mathematically inclined, we explain why this is true in a bonus section at the bottom of this page.)

 ## From one particle to many